xtmtd/Phylogenomics/scripts/README.md

 1. Type 'bash align_MAFFT.sh'.
 2. Tools MAFFT and MAGUS are used in this script and will be automatically checked prior to formal analyses.
 3. Input the option for MAFFT-based strategy: 1. mafft-auto; 2. linsi; 3. einsi; 4. ginsi; 5.
 MAGUS.
-Enter the number which strategy will be choosen.
+Enter the number which strategy be choosen.
 4. Input the number of threads/cores (e.g., 8).
 5. Input the name of input directory containing all alignments, e.g., 2-loci_filter/faa/.
 6. input the name of output directory, or an existing directory, e.g., 3-faa_align.
 All the fasta files after aligning will be placed in this folder.